 - Unpacking the controversy on the Green Growth Strategy in the Republic of Korea: case study of the Four Major Rivers Restoration Project [Student report] Khairinissa, Gemilang Haifa

 - Agree to disagree: strategic framing in the conference on disarmament [Student report] Keyzer, Dorien de

 Many more examples are found in the thesis library.

 Teachers in the spotlight

 Special Track: Sustainable Development Diplomacy

-Within the specialisation Politics and Governance of Development you have the option to apply for the special track Sustainable Development Diplomacy (SDD).
-The purpose of the program is to provide (future) academics, practitioners and leaders in the public, private and non-profit sectors a combination of theory and practice of international diplomacy and negotiations in the field of sustainable development.
-Each year in September, from the students who have been admitted to the programme and are following Politics and Governance of Development specialisation, a selection is made on the basis of a motivation statement and an interview.
+Within the specialisation Politics and Governance of Development you have the option to apply for the selective track Sustainable Development Diplomacy (SDD).
+The purpose of the track is to provide students – who will be future academics, professionals, and leaders in the public and private sector – with a combination of theory and practice of (inter)national diplomacy in the field of sustainable development.
+This track allows students to better understand, analyse and tackle the world’s most challenging sustainability problems.

-Students who complete this track successfully will receive a special SDD master's track certificate besides their MSc diploma.
-In order to guarantee academic excellence, there will be a procedure to select excellent and motivated students.
+Students who complete this track successfully, will receive a special SDD master's track certificate besides their MSc diploma.
+In order to guarantee academic excellence, there will be a procedure to select outstanding and motivated students.